tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 2.3 Reading Test Descriptors (non-normative)

-The Tests defined in BDQ are described in the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md), with more detail in the [BDQ Tests and Assertions List of Terms](../../list/bdqtest/index.md).
+The Tests defined in BDQ are described in the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md), with more detail in the [BDQ Tests List of Terms](../../list/bdqtest/index.md).
 A [CSV file of just the Single Record Tests](../../../dist/bdqtest_singlerecord_tests_current.csv) is available for the convenience of implementers.
 Viewing the data in this file in a spreadsheet program can be an effective way to examine and compare the descriptions of the Tests.

 #### 2.3.1 Key Parts of a Test Descriptor (non-normative)